biirdeetech/BiirdeeUI/KB.md

   - FRT results sorted by cheapest first per airport (total round-trip price)
   - Centralized UI reduces code duplication and maintenance burden
   - Award flights now display ONLY in modal, not inline in flight cards
+  - ✅ Enhanced FlightCard to support award flight display:
+    - Award pricing box shows mileage, tax, and cash equivalent (next to airline info)
+    - "Book" button appears in action buttons area with airline booking link
+    - Yellow theme for award flights (vs orange for Aero)
+    - Only displays when `isAwardFlight` is true and `awardData` is present
+    - Aero box hidden when displaying award flights to avoid confusion

 **Recent Bug Fixes & Updates (Dec 19, 2025):**
 - ✅ Fixed `slice.duration.match is not a function` error (FlightResults.tsx:246-247)